lili321456/LMCBench/README.md

 ```

 ## Running Experiments for ALCE and LongCite

+The code for 'ALCE' and the 'LongCite' section is adopted from the original source code.
+We have made the following changes based on the source code：
+- For `ALCE`,
+- For `LongCite`, the 'llm_api.py' file contains logic to determine and assign different APIs and keys based on the model type, while also modifying the request headers.In 'pred_one_shot.py', an is_open parameter has been added to facilitate future determination of whether a model is open-source, as the message formats for the two model types are different.
+Additionally, truncation processing has been implemented for the return data from open-source models.

+Links to ALCE GitHub repository: https://github.com/princeton-nlp/ALCE

+Links to LongCite GitHub repository: https://github.com/THUDM/LongCite

 ### ALCE Experiment Steps
 1. **Run Model-Specific Bash Scripts**
    Execute the bash script corresponding to each model.
 These scripts are located in the ALCE_code directory.
 For example: